SoftInstigate/restheart-website/docs/v4/security/secure-connection-to-mongodb.md

 {% include docs-head.html %}

 ## Introduction

-This section provides instructions on how to secure the connection between RESTHeart Platform and MongoDB by enabling the MongoDB authentication, connect the two processes over TLS and restrict the permissions of the MongoDB user used by RESTHeart.
+This section provides instructions on how to secure the connection between RESTHeart and MongoDB by enabling the MongoDB authentication, connect the two processes over TLS and restrict the permissions of the MongoDB user used by RESTHeart.

 ## Enable MongoDB authentication

 This section assumes using MongoDB 3.2 or later.
 For other versions, the security configuration is similar but different.
 Refer to the [MongoDB documentation](https://docs.mongodb.org/manual/tutorial/enable-authentication/) for more information.

 Start MongoDB with authentication and connect to the MongoDB instance from a client running on the same system.
 This access is made possible by the localhost exception.
 Again, you might prefer to run the MongoDB process in background, using the `--fork` parameter.

 ```bash
 $ mongod --fork --syslog --auth